 - One teacher explains how Common Core Standards and Enrique’s Journey has made their teaching more powerful.

-PLEASE SELECT YOUR LESSON PLANS
+PLEASE SELECT YOUR LESSON PLAN

 “Enrique’s Journey has received praise from students, staff and faculty.
 There seems to be a lot of support which induces great collaborations.
 I believe it was a great choice for the Common Reader program.”